Common Issues Found In the Chimneys of Old Houses

 Removing Debris and Blockages From Your Chimney

 At the base of an old heater flue, usually in the basement, there can be all kinds of debris.
 Sticks and leaves, dead birds, or maybe a lot of soot.
 Old oil furnaces may have released sulfuric acid in the chimney for years and worn the chimney out from the inside.
 Aside from that though, the bases are often just blocked by debris.
 Just be sure to have a chimney sweep come out to make sure it’s open.
-If you have flue that was converted from oil to gas, you would be venting carbon monoxide into the house.
-Be sure to have this checked, and especially if you or your family have a lot of colds or headaches because thus could very well be carbon monoxide poisoning.
+If you have a flue that was converted from oil to gas, you would be venting carbon monoxide into the house.
+Be sure to have this checked, and especially if you or your family have a lot of colds or headaches because this could very well be carbon monoxide poisoning.

-In With regards to that debris in the chimney, many older homes are “finer homes” that are surround by trees or perhaps in a semi-rural setting with lots of animals and leaves.
+With regards to that debris in the chimney, many older homes are “finer homes” that are surround by trees or perhaps in a semi-rural setting with lots of animals and leaves.
 That being said, a chimney chase cover is smart to prevent debris from building up as well as protection from harsh weather conditions.

-Hopefully this article answers your questions about problems you may have with your old chimneys.
 Read Part 2 for more on old chimney problems!